Auto Accident Recovery

 Another reason it's important to seek medical treatment after the accident, even if symptoms are delayed, is that an auto accident can trigger and worsen an existing injury or medical condition.
 Here are a few conditions that can be significantly worsened by a car accident:

 If you already have chronic back problems, then a car crash can exacerbate them.
+A car accident can cause new chronic back pain so it is important to be examined by a medical professional.

 A broken bone can refracture and possibly become more difficult to heal if it is injured in a car accident.